sitestacker/docs/_articles/install-site-stacker/install-on-production.md

 --- | --- | --- | --- | --- | ---
 MySQL | `localhost` | `3306` | `root` | | `sitestackerdb`

-Following are all the commands for this installation:
+Following are all the commands for this installation (including the output):

 ```sh
 # check if the daemon is installed